192521 – Compass Health & Royal Oaks Dual Track

 About Our Site

-Compass Health clinical programs are designed to meet the individual needs of each person and their family and focuses on the strengths of each person to facilitate the achievement of goals.
-Services provided range from brief individual, group or family counseling experiencing issues including depression and anxiety to long-term care and support for adults with serious mental illness and children with serious emotional disturbances.
+Compass Health clinical programs are designed to meet the individual needs of each person and their family and focus on the strengths of each person to facilitate the achievement of goals.
+Services provided include brief or longer-term individual, group, or family counseling across the lifespan.
+Presenting concerns in our client base range from depression and anxiety to substance use disorders and psychosis.
+We provide long-term care and support for adults with serious mental illness as well as children with serious emotional disturbances.
 More specified services are provided at select locations with the Compass Health system.
-These include: Dialectical Behavioral Therapy (DBT), Psychological Assessments (Diagnostic Clarification, Parental Capacity, LD, etc.), CSTAR (Adolescent Substance Use Disorder Treatment), Inpatient and Outpatient Adult Substance Use Disorder Treatment, Drug Court Program, School Services, FQHC (Federally Qualified Health Center), Program Development, Supervised Visitation for the Division of Family Services.

 Applicants to Compass Health will apply to one or more office locations within the Compass Health system, rather than to Compass Health as a whole.
 There are potential opportunities for Interns to remain employed beyond their one-year placement.
 Basic descriptions of each of these office locations are available on the following pages: